noragmay/noragmay.github.io/_posts/2018-04-05-A-Data-Driven-Historical-Analysis-of-Cosmo.md

 I entered into this investigation with a few big questions about methodology.
 First, does this data source exist?
 I wasn’t sure if anyone had digitally assembled all the covers of any women’s magazine.
 Luckily, the academics had me covered.
 There is a Proquest database called the Women’s Magazine Archive that has covers of various magazines, including Cosmo from 1925-2005.
 That explains how I landed on this specific publication.
 I ended up using covers from 1950-2005 from this database and individually searching for and downloading covers for 2006-2019.

-My second question was “can I use computer vision techniques to record text off of the .jpg files.”
+My second question was “can I use computer vision techniques to record text off of the .jpg files?”
 This had a more complicated answer:

 I used Google’s tesseract optical character recognition (OCR) engine, an open source tool trained to recognize and extract text.
 Tesseract worked well on covers up until the 90s, with a single background color and text color, because the process uses binarization, bringing the pixel values above a threshold to white, and below to black.